PerisD/SynHybrids/README.md

 AbstractXXX

-In this repository, linked to the [Github Page](https://perisd.github.io/SynHybrids/ "SynHybrids Webpage") you will find all raw data used to generate Figures and Tables in the paper.
+In this repository, linked to the SynHybrids [Github Page](https://perisd.github.io/SynHybrids/ "SynHybrids Webpage"), you will find all raw data used to generate Figures and Tables in the paper.

 ***